Getting Started with Collaborative Divorce

 Getting in Touch

 At Collaborative Divorce Minnesota, we’re here to explain any and all aspects of the collaborative process and how it might work in your situation.
-To speak to a lawyer, please call us at 952-405-2015 or send us a message using the form on our contact page or email us directly at firstname.lastname@example.org.
+To speak to a lawyer, please call us at 952-405-2015, send us a message using the form on our contact page or email us directly at firstname.lastname@example.org.